samastur/image-diet/README.rst

 =============
 - add extreme compressions (change to b&w, reduce color depth, change GIF to PNG8)
-- add a Django management command for dieting images from chosen directory
 - stop depending on tools that processed image will actually be smaller
 - add integrations for other image handling Django apps